 Aperture – The opening of the iris.
 Bigger apertures let in more light.
-Bigger apertures have smaller numbers, because they are written as ratios – f/2 is bigger than f/4 on a fixed focal length lens, because if f is (say) 50mm , then 50/2 is bigger than 50/4.
+Bigger apertures have smaller numbers, because they are written as fractions – f/2 is bigger than f/4 on a fixed focal length lens, because if f is (say) 50mm , then 50/2 is bigger than 50/4.
 Simples!
 It gets less simple with zooms.
 Remember this- BIGGER NUMBER, BIGGER Depth of Field.

 Author – The photographer who took (and may have copyright to) an image. (ie You.)

 Bitmap – Same thing as a “Raster image”.
 A picture image made up of an array of coloured dots.
 There are various types of bitmap image file.
 The .BMP file is Microsoft’s own version, also called “Bitmap.
 Some other common bitmap file types are TIF , GIF and PNG,

 Channel – A bitmap image has three colour channels, Red, Blue and Green.
 JPG images are 8 bits per channel, which is just a measure of how many shades of each colour there can be.
 8 bit channels have 256 shades. a 12 bit channel has 4096 shades- more bits, better colour rendition.
 There may be a fourth channel, containing non-colour information and making the typical JPG a 32 bit file in total.
 Saying “8 bit file” when you mean “8 bit per channel file” is confusing.

 Crop frame sensor – a sensor smaller than full frame.
 Common types are APS-C and “Four-Thirds”

 DPI- Digital Projected Image.
 Usually a JPG file. maximum size allowed in PAGB competitions is 1600 x 1200 pixels.